Understanding the Differences Between 2-Plate and 3-Plate Molds in Injection Molding

 • Automatic Runner Separation: Enhances production efficiency and reduces post-molding labor.

-Limitations of 3-Plate Molds:
+Limitations of Three-Plate Molds:

 • Higher Costs: Complexity results in a higher upfront tooling investment.